 Indeed, there is a path behind an old house.
 5 min later, you see a guard, a little chair – like the old ones in the kitchen – and a tiny table.
 There is no checked bags, videos or even tourists – All of them are lazy, probably fat and have opted for the main entrance (easiest option).

 1 hour later, you meet a cute old couple selling hot coffee.
 You jump on it.
 As you’re drinking your beverage, you take time to look around – We always forget to look up when we’re hiking.
 Your legs are a little heavy, you didn’t do much on the coast, except drinking cocktails on Isla Mucura or eating succulents foods in Minca.
-It’s not a hard walk, but with your day back and the humidity in the air, it’s not easy neither.
+It’s not a hard walk, but with your day back and the humidity in the air, it’s not easy either.

 The path is becoming easier.
 You can focus on the many noises above your head.
 The huge green branches let you get some glimpses of the inhabitants of Taryona Colombia: A bluish-green lizard, unknown birds, a howler monkey trying to seduce a woman – If we could understand them, we could probably catch some lyrics as: “Despacito, el taxi or mi Corazon”.